C-Dramas To Watch In January 2017 — What Chinese Dramas Should You Be Checking Out This Month?

 When it comes to East Asian television in general, Korean television pretty much has it locked down for international success.
-Ever since Hallyu initiated, all forms of Korean small screen shows, especially K-dramas and K-variety shows, have become very popular around the world.
-2016 was surely a testament to that fact as K-dramas like Cheese in the Trap, Descendants of the Sun, Uncontrollably Fond, Moon Lovers: Scarlet Heart Ryeo, and others were highly sought out among K-drama fans who do not live in South Korea, specifically those who live in China.
+Ever since Hallyu began, all forms of Korean TV shows, especially K-dramas and K-variety shows, have become very popular around the world.
+The year 2016 was surely a testament to that fact as K-dramas like Cheese in the Trap, Descendants of the Sun, Uncontrollably Fond, Moon Lovers: Scarlet Heart Ryeo, and others were highly sought out among K-drama fans who do not live in South Korea, specifically those who live in China.

-Thanks to connections in Hallyu sources and streaming sites that favor Korean content, we are able to provide a monthly article on what K-dramas fans should be watching with the latest being release for January 2017.
+Thanks to Hallyu sources and streaming sites that favor Korean content, we are able to provide a monthly article on what K-dramas that fans should be watching, with the latest being released for January, 2017.

-However, K-dramas will eventually have competition to worry about as other East Asian countries improve their television for international appeal.
-Out of all of them, China is poised to become a viable contender with C-dramas as they are becoming more popular internationally too.
+However, K-dramas will eventually have competition to worry about as other East Asian countries improve their television content for international appeal.
+Out of all of them, China is poised to become a viable contender with C-dramas, as they are becoming more popular internationally.
 Just last year, God of War, Zhao Yun, Ice Fantasy, When A Snail Falls In Love, My Amazing Boyfriend, Imperial Doctress, The Princess Weiyoung, and others were popular among international viewers.

-With the fact that C-dramas are starting to make a name for themselves in mind, K-drama fans might be interested in checking out a couple of them this month.
-The question is which ones should be checked out?
+With the fact that C-dramas are starting to make a name for themselves, K-drama fans might be interested in checking out a couple of shows this month.
+The question is, which shows should be watched?
 Fortunately, this article will provide a list of C-dramas that are currently airing for one’s viewing pleasure.
 Before diving into the list, there are some things about C-dramas people need to know, especially those who are familiar with the way K-dramas are setup.

-- C-dramas are often single series but they often have far more episodes than most other East Asian dramas.
+- C-dramas are often single series, but they often have far more episodes than most other East Asian dramas.
 The only country to beat them in sheer number of episodes is the Philippines.

 - C-dramas are shorter in length per episode.
 Where K-drama episodes clock in about an hour, C-drama episodes are about 15 minutes less.